alokssingh/alokssingh.github1.io/publications/index.md

 1. **Singh, A.**, Meetei, L. S., Singh, S.M., Singh, T.D., & Bandyopadhyay, S. **An efficient keyframes selection based framework for video captioning**.
 In Proceedings of the International Conference on Natural Language Processing ICON-2021 **(Accepted)**

-2. Meetei, L. S., Singh, S.M.,  **Singh, A**., Singh, T.D., & Bandyopadhyay, S. **An Experiment on Speech-to-Text Translation Systems for Manipuri to English on Low Resource Setting**.
+2. Meetei, L. S., Rahul, L.,  **Singh, A**., Singh, Singh, S.M., T.D., & Bandyopadhyay, S. **An Experiment on Speech-to-Text Translation Systems for Manipuri to English on Low Resource Setting**.
 In Proceedings of the International Conference on Natural Language Processing ICON-2021 **(Accepted)**

 3. Singh, S.M., Meetei, L. S., **Singh, A**., Singh, T.D., & Bandyopadhyay, S. **On the Transferability of Massively Multilingual Pretrained Models in the Pretext of the Indo-Aryan and Tibeto-Burman Languages**.
 In Proceedings of the International Conference on Natural Language Processing ICON-2021 **(Accepted)**

-4. **Singh, A.**\*, Meetei, L.S.,  Singh, T., & Bandyopadhyay, S. **[Generation and Evaluation of Hindi Image Captioning of Visual Genome](https://doi.org/10.1007/978-981-33-4084-8_7)**.
+4. **Singh, A.**, Meetei, L.S.,  Singh, T., & Bandyopadhyay, S. **[Generation and Evaluation of Hindi Image Captioning of Visual Genome](https://doi.org/10.1007/978-981-33-4084-8_7)**.
 Proceedings of the International Conference on Computing and Communication Systems.
 Lecture Notes in Networks and Systems, vol 170.
 Springer, Singapore. [https://doi.org/10.1007/978-981-33-4084-8_7](https://doi.org/10.1007/978-981-33-4084-8_7)

 5. Chakraborty, S., Thounaojam, D.M., **Singh, A**., Pal, G., **ALO-SBD: A Hybrid Shot Boundary Detection Technique for video surveillance System**.
 In Proceedings of *ADCOM 2020* **(Accepted Rank- B)**